Studio Lighting for Portraits

 Early Bird Promotion — $10 off

-Sign up and make payment by July 26, 2010 to enjoy $10 off your course fee.
+Sign up and make payment at least one month before the commencement date to enjoy $10 off your course fee.

 Bring-a-friend Promotion — $10 off